-The other super cool spot on the district is called SoLo.
-This store offers home décor, candles, cards, books and home-made goods.
+The other super cool spot in the district is called SoLo.
+This store offers home décor, candles, cards, books, and home-made goods.
 This place is for those who have a sophisticated style.
-Leaping Lotus is more playful and casual.

 Make Time for Wine Tasting

-Carruth Cellars call themselves an urban winery.
-The grapes are bought from Northern California and the entire wine-producing process takes places on the Cedros Avenue site.
+Carruth Cellars call itself an urban winery.
+The grapes are bought from Northern California and the entire wine-producing process takes place on the Cedros Avenue site.
 A tasting room with friendly staff is open to the public.
 This is a nice place to rest your feet while engaging in interesting conversation.

 Olive Oil Tasting is Available Too

 The Temecula Olive Oil Company sells 100% California extra virgin olive oil, balsamic vinegar, cured olives, and bath/body products.

 You can try a wide variety of fruit and herb-infused oils at their tasting rooms.
 I have visited these stores and the experience is worth your time.